 First album, tape or cd?

-Doug E Fresh – “The Original Human Beatbox” I still have the record but it has lost it’s grooves in one area from me scratching with it so much.
+Doug E Fresh – “The Original Human Beatbox” I still have the record but it has lost its grooves in one area from me scratching with it so much.

 Was there any one album that made a significant impression on you?

 Rage Against The Machine’s “Battle Of Los Angeles”.
-Of course it started with their first album and the song “Killing In the Name” but the entire “Battle Of Los Angeles” Album has a laser beam focused angst that points directly at the injustices of big corporations, the denial of dark events that took place in US history and the “screw the people” attitude of government in general.
+Of course, it started with their first album and the song “Killing In the Name” but the entire “Battle Of Los Angeles” Album has a laser beam-focused angst that points directly at the injustices of big corporations, the denial of dark events that took place in US history and the “screw the people” attitude of government in general.

 Who is your musical hero?